matematikaadit/jombloforth/README.md

 wait your input after interpreting (or compiling) the content of jombloforth.f.

-And again, for convenience, you can just run this instead:
+And again, for convenience, you can just run this make target:

 ```
 make run